When people first receive the CKD diagnosis, they usually have two main

 Usually cats who crash will

-need to be treated in hospital and placed on a drip (intravenous fluids or
+need to be treated in hospital and placed on intravenous fluids (IV

-IV) for a few days to help them become stabilised.
-One day is unlikely to be
+fluids or a drip) for a few days to help them become stabilised.
+One day is

-long enough, and even after a few days, their numbers may not improve
+unlikely to be long enough, and even after a few days, the bloodwork numbers may not improve

 immediately.
 Do not be talked into euthanasia at this point, give your cat a